YunoHost/doc/pages/06.contribute/10.packaging_apps/03.git/packaging_apps_git.md

 As we have seen, you can do a lot of things directly on GitHub.
 But when you need to edit multiple files, or when you need to work on your code on your own, it's better to work directly on your computer.

-Before going to the hellish part of Git, let's see 2 different ways to start working with Git.
+Before going to the hellish part of Git, let's see two different ways to start working with Git.

 #### First case: Creating a new package

 You have shockingly discovered that the wonderful app you love to use everyday does not yet have its YunoHost package.
 And because you're nice, you decided to create yourself the package, so everyone will enjoy that app the way you do.
-What a good idea !
+What a good idea!

 The best is to start from the [example app](https://github.com/YunoHost/example_ynh).
 But as we have explained before, you don't want to fork, because if you do so, you're going to keep that link to the example app and it's really annoying.
 So, you're going to do it differently.
-You're going to clone !
+You're going to clone!

 ##### git clone